Now reduced from $55 to $10!

 Much of Long Island was once part of New England.
 Early freeholders in Newark, New Jersey were expected to be members of "Congregational Churches."
 Connecticut claimed northeastern Pennsylvania and had settlements there before the Revolution.
 Most early Presbyterian churches in New York were originally Congregational.
 Discover these and other Congregational influences in the development of the religious and social life of the Mid-Atlantic States.

-The historical directory includes over 2,300 churches in New Jersey, New York, and Pennsylvania.
+The historical directory includes over 2,300 churches in New Jersey, New York, and Pennsylvania, including post-merger Congregational Christian and United Church of Christ churches.

 In New York state all Presbyterian Church, U.S.A. congregations founded by 1837 (and New School by 1852) are also included.
-For the entire area Schwenkfelder Churches are listed, as well as an interface with Evangelical Covenant and Evangelical Free congregations.
+For the entire area For the entire area Unitarian churches founded by 1850 as well as Schwenkfelder Churches are listed, and an interface with Evangelical Covenant and Evangelical Free congregations.

 Covers New Jersey, New York, and Pennsylvania.